-- I’m into big bright necklaces, dancing in the rain, dreaming about food and overseas travel, aerial yoga and the Eurovision Song Contest.
+- I’m into big bright jewellery, Earl Grey bubble tea, dreaming about food and overseas travel and the Eurovision Song Contest.

-- My go-to place to hang in Moonee Valley is Queens Park because it’s a dreamy little escape from the bustle of the city.
+- My go-to place to hang in Moonee Valley is The Ascot Lot, because food trucks and hang times, and Queens Park because it’s a dreamy little escape from the bustle of the city.
 Fun fact: My husband and I had our first kiss in Queens Park in London, and got married in Queens Park in Moonee Ponds!

 - When I’m not at work you’ll find me riding my micro scooter around Moonee Ponds, playing in various playgrounds with my little boy, or stuffing my face – I love that we have Ethiopian, Korean, Italian, Greek, Japanese, American restaurants, vegan eats and food trucks so close together!

 - I love working with young people because of their energy, optimism, enthusiasm and big ideas to change the world for the better.
 Plus the adults that had my back when I was younger changed the direction of my life for the better, so I want to support the next generation in the same way.